 A blend of creativity, great local food and lovingly preserved tradition make York much more than a stop on the way to the countryside.
 Narrow, cobbled streets and the looming presence of the spectacular Minster instantly impress York’s long history on you, but the university city has a youthful, lively feel.
 Although enjoyed by students, the famous profusion of pubs in York’s centre isn’t down to them.
 It’s a legacy of Quaker families like Terry and Rowntree, who owned the land surrounding the old town and pushed the less abstemious inward in search of ale.
 While that part of the city can feel a little overrun at times, it’s easy to slip off down cobbled streets and find low-beamed inns now serving grateful walkers and cyclists as opposed to the miners and farmers of the past.

 York constantly gives that sense of heritage and history combining with innovation, rather than being supplanted by it.
-The unmistakable Shambles, as you’d expect of Europe’s oldest shopping street, is becoming a draw for tourists, but just a minute away is Fossgate, a sort of Shambles for the locals.
+In the Judge’s Lodging, a stunning townhouse turned beautiful hotel and restaurant has been given a spectacular roof terrace but still feels steeped in the burnished opulence of wealthy industrialism.
+Careful preservation means that the ruins of Clifford’s Tower, the keep of the Norman castle complex scattered throughout the city, still rises on its conical hill and the unmistakable Shambles, as you’d expect of Europe’s oldest shopping street, is becoming a draw for tourists.
+This last can get a little crowded, especially around the holidays, but just a minute away is Fossgate, a sort of Shambles for the locals.
 It has the bakeries, delis and coffee shops synonymous with modern urban life, as well as Fossgate Books, one of York’s eight independent bookshops.
 We asked the owner how the city managed to sustain so many bookshops when online services and the big chains seemed to be drumming them out everywhere else.
-His answer made more sense the more time we spent in a place with such a unique character – “It works because it’s York”.
+There are specialists, like the rare edition and manuscript shop Lucius Books, which survive in their niches, but in the end, his simple reply made more sense the more time we spent wandering the streets – “It works because it’s York”.

-Ten years ago Malton, about 40 minutes north east of York, was just another dying market town.
+If you have any interest in food and drink, you need to visit Malton.
+In the late 2010s, the small market town about 40 minutes north-east of York, was just another rural community in decline.
 Then Tom Naylor-Leyland, whose family own large parts of the town and the land around it, made an observation that put it on a path to becoming the food capital of the county.
 Noticing Yorkshire produce for sale at a hip London food market, he questioned why artisans, growers and farmers weren’t celebrated en masse in the county itself.
 He set out to use food to breathe new life into Malton, beginning with a single yard where converted units were let cheaply to wholesalers.
 Now, it is a hive of activity, with artisans of all trades fuelling a restaurant and cafe scene that’ll put a stone on you over a weekend.

 Artistic harbour – Staithes